Spanning Cells

 .

-modifier takes a lambda to calculate span of item.
+modifier takes a lambda to calculate span.

 Warning